redis/redis/README.md

   need symbolic links for src\redis-server, src\redis-benchmark, src\redis-check-aof, src\redis-check-dump, src\redis-cli, and src\redis-sentinel.
 - The tests make use of TCL.
 This must be installed separately.
 - To run the tests you need to have a Unix shell on your machine, or MinGW tools in your path.
 To execute the tests, run the following command:
-  'tclsh8.5.exe tests/test_helper.tcl --clients <n>`.
+  "tclsh8.5.exe tests/test_helper.tcl --clients N", where N is the number of parallel clients .
 If a Unix shell is not installed you may see the following error message: "couldn't execute "cat": no such file or directory".
 - By default the test suite launches 16 parallel tests.
 I will get time out errors on an iCore 7-2620m@2.7Ghz with some of the tests when the number of clients is greater than 6.

 ## Known issues

 None.